JSS International School Dubai

 The school was first established on March 2009 by the JSS Education Foundation and provides education for students between KG to Grade 9, or ages four to 14 years.
-Currently the school caters to 1,380 students (up around 200 places year on year) from a variety of backgrounds and nationalities, but predominantly Indian, with approximately 85 teachers on staff.
+Currently the school caters to 1,579 students (up around 200 places year on year, and 400 over two years) from a variety of backgrounds and nationalities, but predominantly Indian, with 107 teachers (up quite sharply from 85) on staff.
 Students are said to be highly motivated to learn.

 Additionally the school offers a range of extra-curricular clubs aimed at aiding student learning.
 Some of these clubs include literary club, science club, civic club, mathematics club, fine arts club, library club, nature club, adventure club and a sports club.

 The school itself is spread out over a total area of 23,338 square meters with a range of state of the art facilities available to students, including well equipped science and computer laboratories, libraries, a project room, lecture halls, sporting complex, counseling centre, music rooms, an audio-visual room and an auditorium with an 800 seating capacity.
 Each classroom is also fully air-conditioned with an internet connection and a range of specially designed furniture.